- Take Action

 The National Council for Occupational Safety and Health (National COSH) is a federation of local and statewide "COSH" groups--Committees/Coalitions on Occupational Safety and Health.
 COSH groups are private, non-profit coalitions of labor unions, health and technical professionals, and others interested in promoting and advocating for worker health and safety.

 The first COSH group was founded in 1972.
-For a full listing of COSH groups long with links to their websites or to get further information about the groups on this site, click here.
+For a full listing of COSH groups along with links to their websites or to get further information about the groups on this site, click here.
 For a PowerPoint presentation about the National COSH Network and our mission, click here.
 And for a downloadable brochure, click here for English and here for Spanish.

 If you don't see a COSH group in your area and you think you might want to start one, click here.